 The history of Princeton philosophy goes back to the College's earliest years, long before the present departmental structure was instituted in 1904.
 To be a philosopher in those days was compatible with being a theologian.
 It virtually always involved lecturing on ethics and political theory.
 And it often involved being president of the College.
 President John Witherspoon, for example, listed as Professor of Theology, was famous for his lectures on moral philosophy.

-A decade prior to Witherspoon, Princeton had as her president, for only a few weeks, one of the greatest philosophers America ever produced: Jonathan Edwards.
-Never mind the brevity of the period.
-It is a feather in Princeton's cap that she was able to lure such a giant, and a matter of great regret that his contribution was cut short by his premature death from smallpox.
+A decade prior to Witherspoon, Princeton had as her president, for only a few weeks, one of the best known philosophers in America: Jonathan Edwards.
+Never mind the brevity of the period: it is a feather in Princeton's cap that she was able to lure a figure of such prominence even if his contribution was cut short by his premature death from smallpox.

 In the late nineteenth century and the early twentieth, philosophical academia was dominated by the Kantian-Hegelian point of view.
 Princeton philosophy finally joined in the Germanic chorus, contributing some important voices.
 Best known internationally was Norman Kemp-Smith, who came to Princeton in 1906.
 His commentary on Kant's Critique of Pure Reason, written while he was at Princeton, was studied wherever philosophy was taught.
 Archibald Bowman, who joined the department in 1912, lectured on Hegel, as well as Plato.
 Like Kemp-Smith, he was a Scot; neither could resist the call homeward, Kemp-Smith to Edinburgh in 1919, Bowman to Glasgow in 1926.
 A third member of this group was Alexander T. Ormond, one of the first Stuart Professors under McCosh, and the department's first chairman from 1904 to 1913.
 Still another was John Grier Hibben, a popular teacher and the last philosopher to be president of Princeton.